blue dumpster truck

 Recycling centers and facilities provide a great service for the reuse of everyday materials, but what about disposable organic products?
 After all, people don’t eat all the food they buy.
 In fact, roughly 1.3 billion tons of food produced globally — approximately a third of the world’s food supply — is wasted each year.

-Composting facilities shred discarded foods and plants and transform them into energy supplies and fertilizers for municipal use.
-Therefore, the unused foods at restaurants, as well as the unpurchased and perished produce at grocery stores, can be put to good use as fertilizer for the next round of crops.
+Composting facilities transform discarded foods and plants into energy supplies and fertilizers for municipal use.
+Uneaten food from restaurants and perished produce at stores can be put to good use as fertilizer for the next round of crops.

 A composting center will employ an anaerobic digester to transform food and plant materials into fertilizers:

-• Organic content is accepted from public recycling centers, as well as farms, restaurants, and grocery stores.
+• Organic contents are accepted from public recycling centers, as well as farms, restaurants and grocery stores.

 • Digesters of this sort are also used for local grid energy production at community wastewater treatment facilities.

 Composting has also existed as a personal practice among many of America’s more environmentally conscious homeowners for quite some time.
-The practice will often consist of collecting organic contents in a plastic bag under the kitchen sink and dumping said contents along a designated area in the backyard to form a compost pile.
-The contents will then be allowed to sink into the soil, covered with soil, or buried to reduce waste.
+This involves collecting organic waste in plastic bags stored underneath the kitchen sink.
+The contents are then dumped in a specific open area in the backyard, which becomes a compost pile.
+The contents will then be allowed to sink into the soil, covered with soil or buried to reduce waste.

 Granted, organic matter naturally decomposes, so the disposal of rotten tomatoes is a more benign habit than the waste dispensing of glass bottles that could easily be recycled.
 Nonetheless, composting is another process of green living that helps make the world more efficient, and it does make an environmental difference.